 The larva of the southern flannel moth (Megalopyge opercularis) is a brown caterpillar with a hairy exterior covered in sandy-brown spikes.

-The appearance of these spiky caterpillars is deceiving because, although it appears soft, the spikes hide spines loaded with venom.
+The appearance of these spiky caterpillars is deceiving because, although they appear soft, the spikes hide spines loaded with venom.

-The length of the stinging caterpillar is around 1 inch (25 mm), and its coloration can range from light brown to dark gray.
+The stinging caterpillar is around 1 inch (25 mm) long and can be light brown or dark gray.

 The southern flannel caterpillar is also known as the puss moth, the Italian asp, the fire caterpillar, the woolly slug, and the asp caterpillar.